Nico Santos (actor): Personal life

-Santos is gay and as of April 2022 is engaged to marry Zeke Smith, who participated on the 33rd - Millennials vs. Gen X and 34th - Game Changers editions of the CBS reality game show Survivor.
+Santos is gay and married to Zeke Smith, who participated on the 33rd (Millennials vs. Gen X) and 34th (Game Changers) editions of the CBS reality game show Survivor.

-The couple met in June 2019 at a gala to mark the 50th anniversary of the Stonewall riots - an event widely considered a watershed moment in the modern LGBTQ rights movement: Queerty named him one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people".
+The couple met in June 2019 at a gala to mark the 50th anniversary of the Stonewall riots—an event widely considered a watershed moment in the modern LGBTQ rights movement.
+Queerty named Santos one of the Pride50 "trailblazing individuals who actively ensure society remains moving towards equality, acceptance and dignity for all queer people."

-Santos' parents were both undocumented before becoming citizens.
-Santos’ mother is supportive of his career and has often attended his open-mic performances.
+Santos's parents were both undocumented before becoming citizens.
+Santos's mother is supportive of his career and has often attended his open-mic performances.

 During the COVID-19 pandemic, Santos revealed that both his mother and stepfather contracted the virus.
 His stepfather died while his mother recovered.